kaifishr/kaifishr.github.io/_posts/2021-01-21-layer-wise-relevance-propagation.md

 ### Pooling

-There are two different approaches to sending relevance scores back through pooling layers.
-Either the relevance scores are assigned proportionally based on the neuron’s activation strength or the winner takes it all principle is chosen, in which the highest activation is assigned the entire relevance.
+There are two different approaches to send back relevance scores through pooling layers.
+Either the relevance scores are assigned proportionally based on the neurons' activation strength or the winner takes it all principle is chosen, in which the highest activation is assigned the entire relevance.
 In general, max pooling leads to crisper relevance maps by assigning high relevance scores to fewer input features.

 ```python
     def relprop_pool(self, x, r, ksize=(1, 2, 2, 1), strides=(1, 2, 2, 1), padding='SAME'):